lc-soft/LCUI/README.md

 LCUI has adopted the code of conduct defined by the Contributor Covenant.
 This document is used across many open source communities, and we think it articulates our values well.
 For more, see the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## FAQ

+**Compilation error**

+The build configuration of this project has included the "Treat Warnings as Errors" compilation option.
+This might be because your compiler is relatively new and can detect more issues from the code.

+You can try to search for all xmake.lua files that contain `set_warnings("all", "error")` and remove this rule.

 **Is this a browser engine?
 Or a development library like Electron that integrates a browser environment?**